tgirod/noize/README.md

 ## Wed Feb 28 23:42:06 CET 2024

 v0.1.0 released !
 The code should be usable as a lib, and values passed around nodes are arrays of f32, like Faust.

+## Wed Apr  3 16:59:12 CEST 2024

+What about buffers ?

+I could create a node that takes a buffer address at comptime, and write its input in the buffer, looping over when reaching the end.
+That writer should output its current write index.
+Other nodes could access this buffer and read it in various ways.
+A buffer of length=1 is a special case where one can store a node's output at a memory address, so other nodes can access it.

+I think decoupling buffers that way is a good move.
+But comptime known length can be limiting ...